 This application was more than just a redirect system.
-The GoLinks system from GoLinks Inc. provides an out of the box solution that any single person can get set up in minutes.
-No software installation needed.
+The GoLinks system from GoLinks Inc. provides an out-of-the-box solution that any single person can get set up in minutes.
+No software installation is needed.
 With this GoLinks application, you can install the extension in any browser, and have go/links start to resolve wherever they are used.
-This brought golinks to the next level that empowered anyone, not just engineers, to easily implement a golinks system at their own company.
+This brought golinks to the next level which empowered anyone, not just engineers, to easily implement a golinks system at their own company.

 Since then, there have been a few golink side projects built by individuals that have been showing up.
 These usually are open source projects which involve a lot of setup and knowledge of installing applications to use, and limited support:

 There you have it—the full history of go links.
 If you’re interested in trying out this tool yourself, head to https://www.golinks.io/ and see why the go link is quickly becoming the most valuable productivity tool in Silicon Valley.